 Contact your doctor right away if you have any changes to your heart rhythm.
 You might feel dizzy or faint, or you might have a fast, pounding, or uneven heartbeat.
 Make sure your doctor knows if you had a heart rhythm problem, such as QT prolongation.

-Clofazimine may cause pink or red to brownish-black discoloration of the skin within a few weeks after you start taking it.
+Clofazimine may cause orange-pink to brownish-black discoloration of the skin within a few weeks after you start using it.
 Because of the skin discoloration, some patients may become depressed.
-The discoloration will go away when you stop taking this medicine.
+It may also cause your sweat, tears, spit, urine, stools, and the whites of your eyes to turn red or brownish-black in color.
+The discoloration will go away when you stop using this medicine.
 However, it may take several months or years for the skin to clear up completely.
-If skin discoloration causes you to feel very depressed or to have thoughts of suicide, check with your doctor immediately.
+If skin discoloration causes you to feel very depressed or to have thoughts of suicide, check with your doctor right away.

-Clofazimine may also cause dry, rough, or scaly skin.
-A skin cream, lotion, or oil may help to treat this problem.
+Clofazimine may cause dry, rough, itchy, or scaly skin.
+You may use a skin cream, lotion, or oil may help treat this problem.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.